Dwitiyo Purush

 Dwitiyo Purush (দ্বিতীয় পুরুষ) is the second solo album by Indian singer-songwriter Anupam Roy.

-Phanka Frame & Ami Ajkal Bhalo Achhi were later featured in Srijit Mukherji's film Jaatishwar & Zulfiqar respectively.
+Phanka Frame, Ekbar Bol & Ami Ajkal Bhalo Achhi were later featured in Srijit Mukherji's film Jaatishwar, Baishe Srabon & Zulfiqar respectively.
+The verse of "Aaro Sheet" was changed a bit and was used as "Ei Srabon" in Baishe Srabon by Srijit Mukherji.

 Track listing

 All songs sung, composed and written by Anupam Roy.